WLXie-Tony/Movie-Review-Sentiment-Quantification/README.md

 ## 📌 Overview

-This repository constitutes the **official replication package** for the research paper:
+**Developed by [Wenlan (Tony) Xie](http://www.wenlanxie.com)**, this repository constitutes the official replication package for the research paper:

 > **Tian, H., Xie, W. (Tony), & Zhang, Y. (2026).** *"Reading Between the Reels: An AI-Driven Approach to Analysing Movie Review Sentiment and Market Returns."* International Journal of Finance & Economics.

 This project implements a production-grade **Asynchronous ETL (Extract, Transform, Load) Pipeline** designed to quantify investor attention distractions using unstructured textual data.
-By leveraging Large Language Models (GPT-4o) with strict schema validation, we process over **247,000 IMDb movie reviews** (2000-2024) to construct a high-frequency sentiment index, empirically testing the **"Attention Distraction Hypothesis"** in financial markets.
+By leveraging Large Language Models (GPT-4o) with strict schema validation, **I processed** over **247,000 IMDb movie reviews** (2000-2024) to construct a high-frequency sentiment index, empirically testing the **"Attention Distraction Hypothesis"** in financial markets.
 ## 🚀 Key Technical Features

 This codebase demonstrates the integration of **Computer Science best practices** into **Financial Economics research**: